Last updated on September 20th, 2023 at 05:55 am

 You can visit the English Garden when you check out the Flower Clock; we just split those two activities.

-Carouge is a quaint area of Geneva; you can spot a church in this district that gives a feel of Italy due to the design created by architects from Turin in the 18th century.
+Carouge is a quaint area of Geneva.
+You can spot a church in this district that, due to the design created by architects from Turin in the 18th century, gives a feel of Italy (or maybe that’s just me).
 It’s packed with heaps of restaurants and cute shops.

 The famous Carouge Market is held every Thursday and Saturday, where you can buy fresh products and beautiful flowers.